rdpoor/mu/README.md

 ## todo

+* Beef up assert.c=>assert.cpp Create a tester object that can print out context, print on error only, print always, etc.
 * Give SequenceStream a "monophonic" switch so only one stream plays at a time, or at least allows a cross-fade from one to the next.
 * Write a Filter that changes pitch by resampling.
 Needs to maintain state